Winning is all that matters

-Fernando Alonso joined the team with the hope of adding to his two world titles, but after five seasons, the Spaniard failed to do so.
+Fernando Alonso joined the team with the hope of adding to his two world titles, but after five seasons, the Spaniard had failed to do so.
 Ferrari endured a miserable season in 2014, failing to score a race win for the first time since 1993.
-The team finished fourth in the constructors’ championship with 216 points, 485 behind Mercedes, who won the title.

-Alonso quit the team, moving back to McLaren where he had spent a season in 2007.
-The team successfully lured Sebastian Vettel, a four-time world champion, to the team as his replacement alongside Raikkonen.
+When Alonso quit the team, moving back to McLaren where he had spent a season in 2007, the team successfully lured Sebastian Vettel, a four-time world champion, to the squad as his replacement alongside Raikkonen.

-A host of managerial changes, including the sacking of team principal Marco Mattiacci after just seven months to be replaced with Maurizio Arrivabene and then the standing down of long-time president Luca di Montezemolo with Sergio Marchionne stepping in, could be what is needed to turn the fortunes of this famous team around.
+A host of managerial changes preceded the 2015 season, including the sacking of team principal Marco Mattiacci after just seven months to be replaced with Maurizio Arrivabene and then the standing down of long-time president Luca di Montezemolo with Sergio Marchionne stepping in.